 Different types of static codes are used for the following purposes:

-Dynamic QR Codes
+Dynamic QR codes

 Dynamic QR codes have a short redirection URL encoded into them so the information isn't encoded into itself which means they can be modified only by the person who has access to creating that specific code.
 The information is on the landing page that the URL will go to.
 This is great for updatable campaigns as the physical code never changes but it can still be modified.
 Dynamic codes can be tracked on the analytics dashboard and can be modified without changing the pattern of the code itself.
+QR code tracking is automatic and done in real-time with Supercode.

 Dynamic QR codes are: